UrosHCS/pure_php_mvc_5.6/readme.md

-# Pure php MVC project
+# Pure php MVC project with php 5.6

 This project is done from scratch with HTML, CSS, JavaScript and php.
 No frameworks, no libraries, no packages.